Skip to content

 Regulation

-Safety Gate (formerly RAPEX) is the EU's rapid alert system for dangerous non-food consumer products — enabling real-time sharing of serious product risk notifications across all 27 EU member states and triggering coordinated enforcement actions against unsafe products.
+EU rapid alert system for dangerous consumer products — real-time risk sharing across 27 EU member states with coordinated enforcement against unsafe products.

 SBOM